Dr-Sauce/WavvePlusPlus/README.md

 As said Wavve++ detects whether you've used Wavve++ before.
 The code used on this part does not work on iOS 14 or lower.

-(So that's why you have to manually install VLC if you use Wavve++ Lite.)
+(So that's why you need to manually install VLC if you use Wavve++ Lite.)

 **○ What is the **firstrun.txt** file in Files app?**